 – this phenomenon is known as tachyphylaxis or acute tolerance.

-16) METABOLIC DISTURBANCE– change in water electrolyte balance and acid base balance, body temperature and other physiological factor may modify the effects of drugs.
+16) METABOLIC DISTURBANCE– change in water-electrolyte balance and acid-base balance, body temperature, and other physiological factors may modify the effects of drugs.

--salicylates reduce body temperature only in case an individual has rise in body temperature.
+-salicylates reduce body temperature only in case an individual has risen in body temperature.

 They have no antipyretics effect if the body temperature is normal.